kube-burner/kube-burner/docs/cli.md

 - `skip-tls-verify`: Skip TLS verification for Prometheus.
 The default is `true`.
 - `step`: Prometheus step size.
 The default is `30s`.
 - `timeout`: Kube-burner benchmark global timeout.
 When timing out, return code is 2.
 The default is `4h`.
-- `kube-config`: Path to the kubeconfig file.
+- `kubeconfig`: Path to the kubeconfig file.
 - `kube-context`: The name of the kubeconfig context to use.
 - `user-metadata`: YAML file path containing custom user-metadata to be indexed.